MicrosoftDocs/dynamics-365-ai/ai-docs/sales/analyze-deals-flow-between-snapshots.md

 Review the following prerequisite before you start using deals flow analysis:

 - Verify that at least two snapshots have been created for the forecast.
-To learn more, see [Take snapshot daily](take-snapshots-daily.md).
+To learn more, see [Take snapshots automatically in early access](manage-snapshots-forecast.md#take-snapshots-automatically-in-early-access).

 **View and understand a deals flow**